Cray-HPE/docs-csm/operations/validate_csm_health.md

 ---
 **NOTES**

+* This test is **very important to run** during the CSM install prior to redeploying the PIT node because it validates all of the services required for that operation.
 * The CSM Barebones image included with the release will not successfully complete the beyond the dracut stage of the boot process.
 However, if the dracut stage is reached the boot can be considered successful and shows that the necessary CSM services needed to